Schema๐Ÿ”—

 """Operations for querying."""

 You can add directives to the RootType by providing them using the directives argument.
+The directive must be usable in the OBJECT location.

 from graphql import DirectiveLocation